connorgladish/connorgladish/README.md

 <h2 align="left">Hi👋!
 My name is Connor (CJ) Gladish.
-I am a Cybersecurity student at University of Tennessee - Martin on my journey to becoming a DevOps Engineer.</h2>
+I am a Cybersecurity student at University of Tennessee - Martin on my journey to becoming a Cybersecurity Engineer.</h2>

 ###